About Barefoot Co-op and Community Business Development training

 - Legal structures and governance

 As part of this pilot we are working with the Co-op College to provide a qualification which recognises the skills and knowledge gained during the training.

 We are already receiving interest from people who would like to take part in future runs of the programme.

-Including qualification costs associated with the qualification, the delivery cost is in the region of £2,000 per learner.
-Delivery without the qualification is in the region of £1,000 per learner.
+Delivery costs without a formal qualification is in the region of £1,000 per learner.

 We are keen to hear from sponsors, including co-operative organisations and community enterprises who would like to “pay it forward” to help grow the co-operative movement of the future.